pablonuneznovo/plasticity_in_NMMs/README.md

 **Structural Plasticity**
 - Stam et al. (SDP and GDP): Phase-driven LTP/LTD combined with distance-based structural growth.
 - Diaz-Pier et al. (Structural Plasticity): Growth or retraction of "synaptic elements" to maintain a calcium homeostatic target.
-Gallinaro et al. Mean-field homeostatic structural plasticity.
--
+- Gallinaro et al. (Mean-field Homeostatic Structural Plasticity): Population-level structural rewiring mechanism in which the calcium/activity trace regulates the creation and deletion of axonal and dendritic synaptic elements, changing the average connectivity between neuronal populations.